AIAppliedUK/sg-identity-techdocs/src/getting-started.md

 </div>

 <div class="callout callout--info">
-<strong>Need a deeper dive on how ScotAcocunt works?</strong> Learn about <a href="{{ '/scotaccount-complete-guide/' | url }}">Comprehensive Implementation Guide</a> to understand the details regarding the implementation.
+<strong>Need a deeper dive on how ScotAccount works?</strong> Learn about <a href="{{ '/scotaccount-complete-guide/' | url }}">Comprehensive Implementation Guide</a> to understand the details regarding the implementation.
 </div>

 ## Support and Resources

+- **Mock Service**: Use `https://mock-dis.main.integration.scotaccount.service.gov.scot/v2/` for automated testing
+- **Demo RP**: Access manual testing interface at the provided URLs
+- **Testing Guide**: Complete testing documentation with examples and troubleshooting
+- **Error Reference**: Comprehensive error code documentation and resolution strategies
 - **Integration support**: Contact the ScotAccount team for technical assistance
-- **Testing environment**: Use integration endpoints for development and testing
-- **Documentation**: Refer to the comprehensive implementation guide for detailed implementation information
 - **Security**: Follow all security requirements for production deployment